-Activities which constitute Conflicts of Interest where an employee has a Substantial Interest are unlawful.
-Activities which constitute a Conflicts of Interest where there is Significant Financial Interest are prohibited unless a plan to reduce, eliminate or manage the Conflict of Interest has been expressly approved and/or pursuant to the provisions of this policy.
+- 1. Activities which constitute a Conflict of Interest where there is Significant Financial Interest are prohibited unless a plan to reduce, eliminate or manage the Conflict of Interest has been expressly approved in accordance with the provisions of this policy; and - 2.
+Activities which constitute a Conflict of Interest where there is a Substantial Interest are unlawful.